November 15-17, 2018

 - Laura Weigert, Rutgers University

-- Roger S. Wieck, Morgan Library & Museum
+- Roger S. Wieck, The Morgan Library & Museum

 Registration is $35 ($10 for students with valid student ID).
-Registration opens September 2018.
+Registration is now open: click here.

 For more information on the Schoenberg Symposium Series, click here.